ze-castro/portfolio/README.md

-# Getting Started with Create React App
+# Mac OS Portfolio App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to show my web dev skills.
+It also serves the porpose of showing my other projects.

 ## Available Scripts